 Element "face_list"

-The list of facets for the definition of the connection face is stored in the element <face_list>.
+The list of facets for the definition of the connection face is stored in the element <face_list/>.
 This element contains nested elements face defining tessellated facets of the connection face in space.
 These facets are in no particular order.

-No additional attributes are associated to the element <face_list>.
+No additional attributes are associated to the element <face_list/>.

-The face_list element has the following nested elements:
+The face_list element has the following nested elements